 Who We Are

-An affiliate of the Community Foundation for Southern Arizona, Santa Cruz Community Foundation (SCCF) is a permanent charitable resource that was founded in 2001 by area residents to empower their community to invest.
-SCCF assists Santa Cruz County to prepare for the future by strengthening the community through the awarding of scholarships and grants to nonprofit organizations.
+An affiliate of the Community Foundation for Southern Arizona, the Santa Cruz Community Foundation (SCCF) is a permanent charitable resource that was founded in 2001 by area residents to empower their community to invest in itself.
+SCCF assists Santa Cruz County in preparing for the future by strengthening the community through scholarships and grants to nonprofit organizations.

-As SCCF’s umbrella organization, the Community Foundation for Southern Arizona (CFSA) provides expertise and skilled guidance to help donors give back in ways that are aligned with their charitable and financial goals.
-A diverse Board of Trustees oversees the CFSA’s growing community endowment – which includes assets earmarked for Santa Cruz County – and ensures that donors’ intentions are honored now and forever.
+The Community Foundation for Southern Arizona (CFSA) provides expertise and skilled guidance to help donors give back in ways that are aligned with their charitable and financial goals.
+A Board of Trustees oversees the Foundation’s growing community endowment – which includes assets earmarked for Santa Cruz County – and ensures that donors’ intentions are honored now and forever.

-Contact Mark Montoya, Vice President of Operations at (520) 209-2868 or firstname.lastname@example.org or Kelly Huber, Senior Director of Community Investments, at the Community Foundation for Southern Arizona at (520) 209-2858 or email@example.com.
+Contact Kelly Huber, VP for Philanthropy at (520) 209-2858 or firstname.lastname@example.org or Enedina Miller, Program Manager, Community Investments at the Community Foundation for Southern Arizona at (520) 209-1525 or email@example.com.